 Heavy cream is often an ingredient in soups, sauces, desserts, and, of course, whipped cream.
 But these recipes usually call for small amounts, leaving a partially full container of heavy cream that can go bad if left unused for too long.
 Luckily, heavy cream can be frozen until you need it next.
 The process differs for freezing small or large amounts of heavy cream, but either method will take just a few minutes.

-Small Amounts of Cream
+Freezing Small Amounts of Cream

 Using Frozen Heavy Cream

-Fresh Heavy Cream Substitute
+Fresh Heavy Cream Substitutes

 Tips and Hints

-Alternatively, if you always seem to have too much heavy cream left over, and you don't want to freeze it, there are plenty of recipes that use heavy cream.
+If you always seem to have too much heavy cream left over, and you don't want to freeze it, there are plenty of recipes that use heavy cream.
 You can use it to make sour cream, butter, whipped cream, ice cream, and cheese, or to thicken soups, add heft to pasta sauces, and even to upgrade scrambled eggs.

 Freezing Other Dairy Products

 After you learn how to freeze heavy cream, take a bit of time to discover how to freeze milk, butter, buttermilk, cream cheese, and sour cream.
 This way, you can safely stock up when on sale, or prevent leftovers from going to waste.